 The Children’s Museum

-This museum organizes interactive exhibitions for children aged 4 to 12, as well as all kinds of activities, such as theater workshops and vacation courses.
-An ideal place to learn in a fun way!
+This museum organizes interactive exhibitions for children ages 4 to 12, as well as all kinds of activities, such as theater workshops and summer camps.
+A great place to learn through play!

-Here, you’ll plunge into the heart of Belgian chocolate history, as the museum traces the evolution of chocolate through a fun and interactive tour that will appeal to young and old alike.
-Be sure to take part in a chocolate-making workshop, which is also followed by a tasting session.
+Here, you’ll dive into the heart of Belgian chocolate history, as the museum traces the evolution of chocolate through a fun and interactive tour that will appeal to both kids and adults.
+Be sure to take part in a chocolate-making workshop, which is followed by a tasting.
 Yum!

 📍Rue de l’Etuve 41, 1000 Brussels